 Along with excess phosphorus and chlorophyll a concentrations, Secchi depths have historically reflected extremely impaired conditions in Lake Macatawa.
-Oligotrophic lakes, such as Lake Tahoe, have Secchi disk depths down to 21 m (~70 ft) or deeper.
+Oligotrophic lakes, such as Lake Tahoe, have Secchi disk depths down to 21 m ($^{\sim}70$ ft) or deeper.
 Conversely, hypereutrophic lakes, such as Lake Macatawa, typically have Secchi depths shallower than 1 m.
 The water clarity goal for Lake Macatawa is modest, with a Secchi depth > 1 m.
 Because Secchi depths between 1 and 2 m are indicative of a eutrophic state, a desirable Secchi depth is > 2 m.

-The current status for the Secchi depth indicator is Undesirable, meaning that the average Secchi depth in 2017 was shallower (i.e., less clear) than the water quality goal.
-Since water clarity declined in 2017 compared to 2016, even though chlorophyll concentrations also decreased during the same time, the reduction in water clarity was likely caused by non-algal suspended particles, such as sediment.
+The current status for the Secchi depth indicator is Undesirable, meaning that the average Secchi depth in 2018 was shallower (i.e., less clear) than the water quality goal.
+The small improvement in water clarity from 2017 to 2018 may be related to the decrease in chlorophyll concentration during the same timeframe.